What is Civic (CVC)?

 TLDR

-Civic (CVC) is a blockchain-based identity management platform that gives individuals control over their personal data while enabling secure, privacy-preserving verification for online services.
+Civic (CVC) is a blockchain-based identity management platform designed to give individuals control over their personal data while enabling secure, privacy-preserving verification for businesses.

-3. Utility Token Ecosystem – The CVC token is used to settle transactions between users, validators, and service providers within the network.
+3. Token-Powered Ecosystem – The CVC token facilitates transactions and incentivizes participation between users, validators, and service providers within the Civic network.

 Deep Dive